 As shown in FIGURE 1, passive large-blend strategies have outperformed active large-blend strategies for the last seven years, which helps to explain why in 2020 passive US equity funds had inflows of $12.6 billion, while more than $249 billion under active management headed for the exits.1

 But the past six years only tell part of the story.
 A wider look at the chart reveals active and passive have traded the lead in performance over time like two evenly matched racehorses.
 From 2000 to 2009, active outperformed passive nine out of 10 times.
 During the 1990s, passive outperformed active seven out of 10 times.
-And over the course of the past 34 years, active outperformed 16 times, while passive outperformed 18 times.
+And over the course of the past 35 years, active outperformed 15 times while passive outperformed 20 times.